What we do

 “The numbers of people attending ever increases over the weeks and months with over 50 people attending one week recently, and with 25-45 people attending on a regular weekly basis.
 We would like to thank our funders the National Lottery Awards for All Community Fund, Postcode Community Trust and Stockport Local Fund for their donations and project partners Mental Health Carers Group Stockport and Stockport Homes.
 In addition, we would like to say how grateful we are to the local agencies and organisations who have referred people to the group which include community groups such as Pennine Care NHS Stockport; Mental Health Carers Group Stockport; Stockport Homes; Equity Foundation; Stockport’s Targeted Prevention Alliance (TPA), Stockport Viaduct Care (GP Surgeries), and Dementia Friends.
 Over 45 agency staff have visited the project bringing and introducing new referrals they support.
 We have equally had the support of 20 staff/volunteers who have helped run the project each week (helping with serving refreshments, mentoring, chatting to people to make them welcome and helping to deliver the different activities) which includes the Club’s Manager James Gannon.
 We have also taken a group of 20 members who attend the drop-in to outreach events such as the Andy Powell Monday Matinee on 13 January and Sunday Big Band Swing on 23 February which proved marvelous entertainment at the Stockport Plaza with everyone enjoying themselves”.

-If you are interested in coming along or would like further information about our weekly Sport in Memories Social Wellbeing Group please contact Adrian Rigby-Bates on 0161286 8888 (option 3) or email [email protected]
+If you are interested in coming along or would like further information about our weekly Sport in Memories Social Wellbeing Group please contact the office on 07760 454583 or email [email protected]

 Follow us on Instagram